-Many job seekers find this stage to be nerve-wracking, so it is important to keep things in perspective.
+Many students find this stage to be nerve-wracking, so it is important to keep things in perspective.
 Remember, the one subject matter that you should be most familiar with is YOU!
-In this stage, you are simply taking that knowledge of yourself and presenting it to the interviewer(s) based on the knowledge you acquired of the position, company, field, and industry.
-The employer is primarily looking to evaluate you in relation to the position, the company culture, and their present and future needs by asking questions that:
+In this stage, you are simply taking that knowledge of yourself and presenting it to the interviewer(s) based on the knowledge you acquired of the program.
+The interviewer is primarily looking to evaluate you in relation to the program by asking questions that:

-- 1. Expand upon the information you submitted via your resume/CV. - 2.
+- 1. Expand upon the information you submitted via your application. - 2.
 Uncover your true strengths and core attributes. - 3.
-Determine how your education, skills, abilities, past performance and experience relate to the open position, the department you would be working within as well as the company as a whole. - 4.
+Determine how your education, skills, abilities, past performance and experience relate to the program. - 4.
 Use examples!
-Tell a story and refer back to how that experience fits with the position you are applying for.
+Tell a story and refer back to how that experience fits with the program you applied for.
 Don't just say you are innovative, but use an example of how you designed, implemented and executed an innovative project!